 Financial assets are not reclassified subsequent to their initial recognition, except in the period after the Credit Union changes its business model for managing financial assets.
-There were no changes to any of the Credit Union business models during the current year.
+There were no changes to any of the Credit Union business models related to previously designated assets for the years ended December 31, 2021 and December 31, 2020.